juergenhah/Haskell-Geocoder-OpenCage/README.md

 Dependencies:
 ------------
-It simpleHTTP function for HTTP requests.
+It uses the simpleHTTP function for HTTP requests.

 Code Examples: